Please note that by continuing to use this site you consent to the terms of our

 Single installer file for management server and Windows endpoint protection client

+The main Dashboard page of the console is shown in the screenshot above.
 The Management Server and Clients tabs in the top left-hand corner allow you to switch between the respective computer types.
 Under Management Server, you can configure items for your administration server(s).
 These include console users, synchronisation with clients/subnet servers/Active Directory, distribution of software updates, and licence management.
 The remainder of the console description refers to the client management pages.

 Here you can see and navigate the device group structure for each management server.
-By default, there are separate groups for computers (Windows, macOS and Linux) and Android mobile devices.
+By default, there are separate groups for computers (Windows, macOS and Linux) on the one hand, and Android mobile devices on the other.
 You can easily make your own sub-groups within these, and they can be synchronised with Organisational Units if you use Active Directory.
 You could automatically install the G Data endpoint security client on computers just by adding them to a specific synchronised group.
 The group structure in the Clients pane also allows you to monitor, manage and configure devices based on group membership.
 If you click on the top-level group in the Clients pane, the configuration changes applied in the main pane (e.g. Client Settings) will apply to all computers.
 If you click on a sub-group, then the changes made will affect only the devices in that group.
 You can change the configuration of a device simply by moving it to a group with a different policy.

-For the selected server or group, the default Dashboard page of the console, shown above, provides a graphical display of 4 important status items.
+For the selected server or group, the default Dashboard page of the console provides a graphical display of 4 important status items.
 The first is the status of individual components, indicating what proportion of devices are correctly configured.
 Then there is the share of devices that have connected to the console recently.
 You can also see which clients have had the most detected threats.
 Finally, there is a timeline of important events.

 Client settings page